getreu/tp-note/doc/source/tp-note--manpage.md

   one exists.
 Otherwise: empty string.

-* '`{{ stdin }}`' is the complete text content originating form the input stream `/dev/stdin`.
+* '`{{ stdin }}`' is the complete text content originating form the input stream '`stdin`'.
 This stream can replace the clipboard when it is not available.
 In case the input stream's content starts with a YAML header, it does not appear in this variable.